 Absolutely acquire material on the field to have adequate knowledge and preparation.
-Reference the “Textbooks to consider” section for which texts books are effective at this.
-As with all rotations, be prompt, courteous, and an effective team member.
+Reference the “Textbooks to consider” section for which textbooks are effective at this.
+As with all rotations, be prompt and courteous, and be an effective team member.
 Ask for evaluations to assess your own progress in order to make adjustments.

 Should I complete an away rotation?

 This is dependent on your personal preferences and the capacity of your residency program.
 If your program has a pain medicine fellowship in house, you could either do a rotation there or conduct an away.
 If your program does not have the capabilities of providing a pain medicine rotation, it would be beneficial to complete an away rotation.

 What can I do to stand out from the crowd?

 Your background in EM already sets you apart.
 Having applied work in pain medicine related research, policy, or clinical exposure would strengthen an application.
 In addition, attending the fellowship director/resident meet-and-greet hosted by the American Society of Regional Anesthesia (ASRA) allows residents and program directors to informally meet ahead of the application deadline.

 Committee work to help set policy related to pain medicine is a great indication of one’s commitment to the field.
 Thus, joining a hospital committee can be highly beneficial.

 Publications can be outside of traditional clinical medicine journals that relate to pain medicine.
 These include publications in textbooks, policy journals, etc.

 How many recommendations should I get?
 Who should write these recommendations?